TnTech-ECE/Spring2024-Base-Modular-Robot/Documentation/Experimental Analysis/Experimental Analysis.md

 | 10 | 3.2577 | 5.0258 | 3.2575 | 5.0246 |

 As can be seen above, the voltages both with and without motor operation are well above the lower limit and will function with no issue for digital high values.
 Therefore, this constraint has been met.

+Adding 0.1 uF capacitors directly to the motor driver outputs was also experimented with.
+It is recommended by the Pololu to add 0.1 uF ceramic capacitors between the motor terminals as close to the motors as possible to reduce noise and back-EMF.
+With no capacitors, the 12 V rail voltage dropped between 0.1-0.5 V when the motors changed direction from full speed in one direction to full speed in the opposite direction.
+The addition of capacitors to the motor driver outputs did not seem to have a noticeable impact on the voltage drop with a change in motor direction.

 ### Constraint 9 - Inclines/Declines
 This constraint was created since the 2024 SECON board has a 25 degree incline and decline.
 This was tested 10 times by having the robot travel up and down a hill in forward and reverse motion.